isomerpages/govtech-gobusiness-main/_covid-faqs/resumption-biz-activities-phase12/returning-to-workplaces.md

   - title: Is there a minimum percentage or number of workers that employers must place on work-from-home arrangements?
     content: |
-      From 5 April 2021, employers must ensure that no more than 75% of employees who are able to work from home are at the workplace at any point in time.
+      From 8 May 2021 to 30 May 2021, employers must exercise heightened vigilance at the workplace, and ensure that no more than 50% of employees who are able to work from home are at the workplace at any point in time.

       However, there is no limit on the proportion of an individual employee’s working time that can be spent at the workplace.
 Employers are nonetheless encouraged to continue to allow employees to work from home where possible.
 This will help to limit the number of employees exposed at the workplace at any point in time, and reduce crowding in common areas, e.g. pantries, toilets, lifts.